-Table 9 shows the simulation results for this policy in the quantitative model see the second column.
-For this policy, the probability of infection is multiplied by a scaling factor $\lambda \in [0, 1]$ , such that the new infection rate is $\lambda(1 - \gamma)$ , for all types of sex, genders and circumcision types.
-As the transmission risk for both men and women declines by 15% ( $\lambda = 0.85$ ), HIV prevalence decreases by almost one percentage point from 10.3 to 9.5%.
-This decrease in HIV prevalence masks the fact that, when faced with better odds when having sex, people engage in riskier behavior.
+and women declines by 15% ( $\lambda = 0.85$ ), HIV prevalence decreases by almost one percentage point from 10.3 to 9.5%.
+This decrease in HIV prevalence masks the fact that, when faced with better transmission odds when having sex, people engage in riskier behavior.
 The fraction of sex that is casual increases from 15.7 to 18.7%.
+This is because there are more singles now, and singles have more sex.
+Moreover, among the singles having sex, condom usage falls from 33 to 28%.
+Despite the increase in risky behavior, the policy works in the sense that HIV does fall overall.